Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 )

-Configuration is a prioritised list: the runtime tries the first, falls back to the next if the hardware isn’t there, and lands on CPU as the safety net.
+Configuration is a prioritised list: the runtime tries the first EP, falls to the next if hardware isn’t available, and lands on CPU as the safety net.
 The same Python code runs inference on the datacenter GPU in development and on the edge CPU in production without touching a line.

-At load time, ONNX Runtime applies automatic passes —operator fusion, constant folding, dead-node elimination— without intervention.
-The big jump in size and latency comes from quantization, which reduces weights and activations from float32 to INT8 (or INT4 for transformers) with quality loss usually below 1%.
+At load time, ONNX Runtime applies automatic passes — operator fusion, constant folding, dead-node elimination.
+The big jump comes from quantization: